MarkEdmondson1234/me-blog/content/posts/truth.md

 ## 2. The many-worlds interpretation of Quantum Mechanics

-This is not proven, but I believe it to be true through arguments by Deutch, Everett, and Green.
+This is not proven, but I believe it to be true through arguments by Deutsch, Everett, and Green.
 Stationary solutions of quantum mechanics give the result that each moment we experience is one of a multitude of universes, and the next moment in time is another universe that is very similar but with slightly more entropy.

 ## 3. There is no such thing as Mind-Body Dualism